uilianries/imgui/Quickstart.md

 ```
 That should be all!

-## Example: If you are using another combination of backends?
+## Using another combination of backends?

 The various examples above should reflect integration with a majority of backends, so you can follow the same logic.
 Some backends require more information from you (e.g. in particular Vulkan and DirectX12 rendering backends).
 In doubt, refers to the corresponding [examples](https://github.com/ocornut/imgui/tree/master/examples) application.